-Many people turn to invoicing finance as a major source of cash flow and the removal of the need to manage their sales ledger.
+Many people turn to invoicing finance as a major source of cash flow and the removal of the need to manage their own sales ledger.

-Benefits of Invoice Factoring Include:
+Benefits of Invoice Finance include:

 Payroll finance is a fully funded solution, usually aimed toward recruitment type businesses.
 The funder will advance 100% of the wages cost weekly or monthly whilst you wait for your client to settle your invoices, giving you instant cash flow to ensure your workers are paid on time.
-Once your invoices are then settled, the difference in value between the sales invoice value and the wages (the margin) is transferred to you.
+Once your invoices are settled, the difference in value between the sales invoice value and the wages (the margin) is transferred to you.

 The funder will also normally manage your back-office processes by raising your sales invoices and managing the payroll function on your behalf meaning more time for you to focus on running your business.